builtsmARt/BuiltSmart/README.md

 This repo describes the <strong>web version</strong> of the app, which provides a one step database for users to search and bookmark  various Ikea PDF manuals, as well as the ability to comment and rate its difficult of assembly.

-To view the website live please visit the following link: https://www.builtsmart.herokuapp.com
+To view the website live please visit the following link:<br>
+https://www.builtsmart.herokuapp.com

 ![homepage](https://cloud.githubusercontent.com/assets/22533214/25067209/41aedb10-220a-11e7-95c1-94012a1d8594.jpg)